Include Heading on All pages

 The Saratoga Chapter of the Daughters of the American Revolution (DAR) has a new webpage and invites you to visit for information about their society, membership and projects.

-Frank Doherty, author of "The Settlers of the Beekman Patent, Dutchess County, NY an Historical and Genealogical Study of all the 18th Century Settlers in the Patent" just finished his ninth volume (surnames Mills through Page).
-To date he has published over 7,000 pages on the people in the Patent.
+Frank Doherty, author of "The Settlers of the Beekman Patent, Dutchess County, NY an Historical and Genealogical Study of all the 18th Century Settlers in the Patent" has finished his tenth volume (surnames Paine through Rogers).
+To date he has published over 10,000 pages on the people in the Patent.
 Many of these people are traced to Saratoga and Washington Co. areas.
 Frank Doherty has a new Web site where he makes available books, CDs, and individual chapters on the families in the first four books.
 He is also looking for information on all the families who will be in future volumes.

 Visit the Capital District Civil War Round Table whose "primary purpose is to promote, educate, and stimulate interest in all aspects of the Civil War period."
 Make sure you scroll down to the Calen of Events, Monthly Features and links to other CWRTs.